 | 3 3/4 ips

 |7 1/2 ips

-Note: The speed is measured in inches per second (ips).
+Note: Table shows the total possible minutes per reel.
+The speed is measured in inches per second (ips).
 The feet and lengths listed above are for common reels.
 Reels can be mono or stereo, and some reels can contain multiple recording speeds.